HCS Score

 Filecoin is scored across 7 Shariah principles with a total of 100 points.

-On Maysir and Speculation, weighted at 15%, Filecoin scores 11 out of 15.
-No gambling mechanics in the core storage marketplace.
-Deductions for speculative market trading in FIL tokens.
+On Maysir, weighted at 15%, FIL scores 11 out of 15.
+Genuine decentralized storage infrastructure purpose consistently maintained.
+Deductions reflect speculative market trading in FIL and FVM financial applications with independent compliance considerations.

-On Underlying Business Activity, weighted at 15%, Filecoin scores a perfect 15 out of 15.
-Decentralized cloud storage and digital infrastructure services are fully permissible and represent genuinely valuable productive economic activity — one of the clearest productive service economies in our analysis series.
+On Underlying Business Activity, weighted at 15%, FIL scores a perfect 15 out of 15.
+Decentralized data storage, AI dataset management, cultural heritage preservation, and cloud infrastructure are among the most clearly permissible and genuinely productive economic activities in our analysis series.

 Overall HCS Score: 89 out of 100 — Halal

-Filecoin (FIL) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 89 out of 100 — one of the stronger scores in our analysis series.
+Filecoin (FIL) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 89 out of 100, one of the stronger scores in our entire infrastructure analysis series.

 Guaranteed Interest